 Within the Creation Spirituality movement, there are many people who have studied Creation Spirituality with Matthew Fox and have been inspired to become artists, activists, theologians, spiritual companions, workshop leaders, authors, mystics, and ordained leaders.
 These people are brought together for mutual inspiration, support, and effectiveness through the leadership of the CSC Board of Directors.
 Each board member can serve two consecutive three year terms.
 Members of our current Board of Directors are listed below.

-Rev. Dr. Carolyn Million, MD, Board Secretary has been mixing ministry and medicine all of her adult life.
+Rev. Dr. Carolyn Million, MD, Board President has been mixing ministry and medicine all of her adult life.
 She grew up in the Baptist church, but most of her profound early experiences of God were in nature.
 She pursued ordained ministry through the Southern Baptist Theological Seminary where her clinical pastoral education inspired her to study medicine.
 In 2002, she was Matt Fox’s surgeon, which led her to pursue a DMin in Creation Spirituality.
 She now has a part time private solo practice in Proctology in San Francisco and lives with her husband and teenage children on Alameda island.

 Dave Summers, DMin.
 MBA, Board Treasurer is an entrepreneur and consultant whose personal quest is integrating his living with his quest to replace our cultural focus on duality with living in oneness.
 After selling the business he built over, Dave became a Life Coach to over 40 CEO’s and their associates.
 Since studying at the University of Creation Spirituality, Dave has sought to live fully and creatively through the Four Paths of Creation Spirituality.